maths/moodle-qtype_stack/doc/en/Topics/Parsons.md

 This page provides a quick-start to authoring whole questions.
 There are a number of parts to authoring a Parson's problem:

-1. Defining strings and creating drag and drop area using the [Parson's block](../Authoring/Parsons.md).
+1. [Defining strings](../Proof/Proof_CAS_library.md) and creating drag and drop area using the [Parson's block](../Authoring/Parsons.md).
-2. Linking the Parson's block to a STACK input.
+2. Linking the Parson's block to a STACK input (string input).
-3. Assessing the student's answer.
+3. [Assessing the student's answer](../Proof/Proof_assessment.md) and providing meaningful feedback automatically.

 While drag and drop is certainly not new in automatic assessment, these problems have become popular in computer science, e.g. Parsons (2006).